 His reputation in Queensland was enhanced by this success and the community activities he subsequently engaged in, such as being part of deputations to ministers on behalf of Croydon to raise funds for a town hall and the hospital, and he soon became a ‘man about town’ in Brisbane.
 It was this reputation that no doubt brought him to the attention of the Raub Australia Syndicate and why they asked him to head their venture in the Malay States.

 During William’s time here he also had mining interests, but only as a partner, in the Ironclad and Pride of Hills Mines.
 I found no record of what profits he took from these mines but, they were payable mines according to the record for the period of Croydon’s gold mining history.

 There are many artefacts and features remaining from William’s time at the Pioneer Mill site and most can be readily identified, if you know what to look for.
-There is evidence where the main appliances and buildings stood and where the tailings are.
-There is a large collection of stamp shoes where the mill must have stood, where the dam was and how the water was brought to the mill.
+There is evidence where the main appliances and buildings stood and where the tailings were.
+There is a large collection of stamp shoes where the stamps were, where the dam was and how the water was brought from the dam to the stamps.
 The site is on private land and may soon become heritage listed because of its historic significance in the gold history of Croydon.
 It lies as a monument to human endeavour and enterprise in at times, a very harsh and unforgiving environment.
 Some items were photographed and some of the pictures are shown below.